formkit/docs-content/inputs/mask.md

 ### Modify tokens

 In addition to creating new tokens, the `tokens` prop can also modify existing tokens.
 Any value provided to the `tokens` prop will be merged into the existing tokens for that input.
-For example, the digit token’s (`#`) has no `selectFill` by default, to add one, simply extend it:
+For example, the digit token’s (`#`) has no `selectFill` by default.
+To add one, simply extend it:

 <example
   name="Mask input - select fill"